klanchman/homebridge-logi-circle-controls/README.md

 {
-  "deviceId": "<Required: The ID of your camera>", "name": "<Optional: The desired name for the camera | Default: Logi Circle>", /* Each of the below objects is optional */ "privacyMode": {
+  "deviceId": "<Required: The ID of your camera>", "name": "<Optional: The desired name for the camera | Default: Logi Circle>",

+  /* Each of the below objects is optional */

+  "camera": {
+    "name": "<Optional: the desired name of the camera switch | Default: 'Camera'>" "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
+  "led": {
+    "name": "<Optional: the desired name of the LED switch | Default: 'LED'>" "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
+  "privacyMode": {
     "name": "<Optional: the desired name of the privacy mode switch | Default: 'Privacy Mode'>", "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
-  "streamingMode": {
+  "recording": {
-    "name": "<Optional: the desired name of the streaming mode switch | Default: 'Streaming Mode'>" "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
+    "name": "<Optional: the desired name of the recording switch | Default: 'Recording'>", "disabled": true /* Optional: set to true to disable this switch | Default: true */ },
-  "ledPower": {
-    "name": "<Optional: the desired name of the LED power switch | Default: 'LED Power'>" "disabled": false /* Optional: set to true to disable this switch | Default: false */ }
 }
 ```

-#### `privacyMode` Switch

-Controls recording.
-When the switch is on, recording is disabled.
-When the switch is off, recording is enabled.

-#### `streamingMode` Switch
+#### `camera` Switch

 Controls the camera's on/off state.
 When the switch is on, the camera is on.
 When the switch is off, the camera is off.

-#### `ledPower` Switch
+#### `led` Switch

 Controls the LED ring power.
 When the switch is off, the LED ring is off.
 When the switch is on, the LED ring is on.

+#### `privacyMode` Switch

+Controls recording.
+When the switch is on, recording is disabled.
+When the switch is off, recording is enabled.

+##### Deprecated

+This switch is deprecated and will be removed in a future version.

+It is recommended to disable this switch and the `recording` switch instead.

+#### `recording` Switch

+Controls recording.
+When the switch is on, recording is enabled.
+When the switch is off, recording is disabled.